“Riin? Can you hear me, Riin?”

 The well’s pit was covered by a heavy iron grate bolted to the encircling stone wall.
 But …

-She stuffed the enwrapped coin through between them, holding the hanky by one last corner.
+She stuffed the enwrapped coin through between the bars, holding the hanky by one last corner.

 “Make your wish!”